Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Moses' Fourth Excuse and God's Fourth Assurance

-With these signs, one would think Moses had run out of excuses, but he hadn’t.
+With these signs, one would think Moses had run out of excuses, but he hadn’t run out of excuses.
+He still had a couple more excuses to give God.

-Excuse #4 is found in Exodus 4:10.
-Moses told God he couldn't go because he did not speak eloquently, and he was slow of speech.
+Moses' fourth excuse is found in Exodus 4:10.
+Moses tells God he couldn't go because he did not speak eloquently, and he was slow of speech.
 In other words, Moses stuttered.
 God assured Moses that he would send his brother Aaron along as Moses’ spokesperson.

 Moses' Fifth Excuse and God's Fifth Assurance